abdrahmansoltan/Learning-Notes/Computer Science/OOP/2-Design-patterns.md

 ![single-responsibility](./img/solid-4.webp)

+- This means that when something changes in the class, you're more likely to introduce bugs if the class has many responsibilities. also it may results **merge-conflicts** in the same class when working in a team.
 - If a Class has many responsibilities, it increases the possibility of bugs because making changes to one of its responsibilities, could affect the other ones without you knowing.

   - This principle aims to separate behaviours so that if bugs arise as a result of your change, it won't affect other unrelated behaviours.

 - Ex: a class that is responsible for sending emails should not be responsible for storing the email addresses.

   - because if we change the way we store the email addresses, we'll have to change this class. and this is a violation of the S.R.P.

   ```py